syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting Keyboard

-The Masked Entry control provides the user to specifies the virtual keyboard that's displayed when entering text using `Keyboard` property of type Keyboard.
+The Masked Entry control allows the user to specify the virtual keyboard displayed when entering text using the `Keyboard` property of type Keyboard.

 ## Setting Placeholder

-The Masked Entry control provides the user to defines the text that's displayed when the Mask and Value is empty using `Placeholder` property of type `string.` The default value of the Placeholder property is string.Empty.
+The Masked Entry control allows the user to define the text displayed when the Mask and Value are empty using the `Placeholder` property of type `string`.
+The default value of the Placeholder property is string.Empty.

 {% tabs %}
 {% highlight XAML %}